UNIFI-RESILIENCE/HotelProject/README.md

 &nbsp;
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=com.hotels.app%3Arooms&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=com.hotels.app%3Arooms)

+# Project
+A simple hotel room availability application developed as part of the Advanced Java programming course in the University of Florence.
+It uses, sonarcloud, github action, end-to-end test and postgres database.
 # Project Setup

-This guide provides instructions on setting up and running the project using Docker Compose.
+This guide provides instructions on setting up and running the project using Docker Compose on your computer.
+This app has been built and tested on Ubuntu 24.0.
+Kindly share any error observed when you try to start this application on a windows or mac pc.

 ## Prerequisites